Where do the opportunities lie in Australia’s FinTech industry?

 - Blockchain technologies – These are evolving from cryptocurrencies into other forms of online transactions.

-– Lending – No longer just the domain of the big banks, smaller players can now use apps to reach clients who may not have been able to access credit in the past.
+- Lending – No longer just the domain of the big banks, smaller players now use apps to reach clients who may not have had access credit in the past.

-– Trading – As the global economy expands, trading data and exchange and customs documents need to be shared faster than ever before.
+- Trading – With the expansion of the global economy, trading data, exchange and customs documents need to be shared faster than ever before.